Tom Brady: 2021 season

-2022 season: Final season
+2022 season

 On March 13, 2022, just 40 days after initially announcing his retirement, Brady announced he would return to the Buccaneers for the 2022 season.
-In the Buccaneers' season-opening game against the Dallas Cowboys, Brady became the oldest quarterback to start a game in NFL history.
-In Week 3 against the Green Bay Packers, Brady became the first quarterback in NFL history to reach 85,000 career passing yards.
+In the Buccaneers' season-opening game against the Cowboys, Brady became the oldest quarterback to start a game in NFL history.
+In Week 3 against the Packers, Brady became the first quarterback in NFL history to reach 85,000 career passing yards.
 Brady and the Buccaneers lost in Weeks 6, 7, and 8, dropping the team to 3–5.
 It was the first three-game losing streak for Brady since his 2002 season with the Patriots.
+In Week 8 against the Ravens, Brady was sacked by Justin Houston just before halftime.
+In turn, Brady became the most sacked quarterback in NFL history with 555 sacks taken, passing Ben Roethlisberger.

-In Week 9 against the Los Angeles Rams, Brady became the first quarterback in NFL history to reach 100,000 passing yards in his career (combined regular season and postseason).
+In Week 9 against the Rams, Brady became the first quarterback in NFL history to reach 100,000 passing yards in his career (combined regular season and postseason).
 With nine seconds left in regulation, Brady completed a touchdown pass to rookie tight end Cade Otton to win 16–13.
 The game-winning drive was the 55th of Brady's career, passing Peyton Manning for the most all-time.
-The following week, Brady led the Buccaneers to a 21–16 victory over the Seattle Seahawks in a game played in Germany, making Brady the first quarterback in history to win games in three different countries outside the U.S. (having also won games played in England and Mexico while he was with New England).
+The following week, Brady led the Buccaneers to a 21–16 victory over the Seahawks in a game played in Germany, making Brady the first quarterback to win NFL games in three different countries outside the U.S. (having won games played in England and Mexico while he was with New England).